schollz/goagrep/README.md

 # Usage (library)

 You can also use as a library.
-Here's an example program (see in `example/`)
+Here's an example program (see also in `main.go`)

 ```golang
 package main